Get our carefully curated newsletter straight to your inbox.

 To make living easy and affordable, New York State keeps making time to time changes in rent laws.
 Many of these changes are welcomed by the tenants and a few are difficult for the landlords but at the end of the day, regardless of which law favors either party, the purpose remains the same – make living less punitive in the state.

-Last time when the major alterations were made in rent laws was in June 2019 but at that time, the legislators and advocates didn’t have a clue how 2020 will unfold.
+The last time when the major alterations were made in rent laws was in June 2019 but at that time, the legislators and advocates didn’t have a clue how 2020 will unfold.

 With that being said, let’s jump into last year’s modifications and see if you are familiar with them or not.

 According to last year’s ruling, tenants aren’t bound to pay the broker’s fee unless they hire a broker exclusively.
 The state issued a clarification in February 2020 regarding this change which clearly states that the government has effectively banned the fees of Real Estate agents.

 The ruling fell like a bomb on the real estate industry and the industry along with local brokers filed a court case in Albany against this change.

 To their fortune, the court temporarily suspended the ruling until further order.
 So for now, you have to pay a broker fee for finding a rental in the city of dreams.
 However, its alternative is no-fee apartments.
 You can find such rentals at NY Rent Own Sell.

 Security deposit is an upfront payment a tenant makes to the landlords before moving into the rental.
 This amount is reduced to one month’s rent by NYC state last year.
 And the landlord must return the deposit within fourteen days of the renter leaving the apartment.

 According to the new law, the landlord must give prior notice of 30-days if he/she wants to increase rent by more than 5%.
 And the period of notice increases with the length of the lease.
 For example, if the tenant is living for more than a year, a prior notice of 60-days will be valid.
 Similarly, a 90-days notice would be required if the renter is living for more than two years.